martinharperlee/waracle-cats/README.md

 - Lighthouse testing

 ### Support:
-This test has been built without the requirments of legacy browsers support, its been tested on the latest versions of;
+This test has been built without the requirements of legacy browsers support, it has been tested on the latest versions of;

 - Chrome Mac Desktop
 - Chrome Android